bendikrb/lovelace-form-card/README.md

   - `config` - an object containing the card configuration
   - `user` - the username of the currently logged in user

-For entity rows with `entity` specified, the following variables are also available:
+For entity rows and fields with `entity` specified, the following variables are also available:
   - `entity` - the entity ID of the field